 Try your luck on a scooter or motorcycle

-Ride at your peril along the Samui roads, especially if you are an inexperienced rider that is unaware of their surroundings or even worse, do not have travel insurance.
-Road rules don’t exist on the island and standards of the road conditions aren’t much to get excited about either.
+Ride at your peril along the Samui roads, especially if you are an inexperienced rider unaware of their surroundings or, even worse, does not have travel insurance.
+Road rules don’t exist on the island, and the road conditions’ standards aren’t much to get excited about either.
 However, it’s convenient and cheap on the fuel and affordable to hire with fantastic daily rates.

 Go for a joy ride on a cruise boat